SteveJustin1963/tec-SCOPE/README.md

 ## 8254 interval timer
-if we can guess a duration from the code internaly while we read the freq pulses we maybe able to gauge the angle. but if not then use an
+if we can guess a duration from the code internally while we read the freq pulses we maybe able to gauge the angle. but if not then use an
 8254 Programmable Interval Timer (PIT) to generate a regular square wave and use this to calculate the input frequency then turn that into the angle.

 in the code: